Skip to Main Content

 6. If your discipline encourages personal reflection, illustrate your concluding point by drawing from your own life experiences.

-7. Return to an anecdote, an example, or a quotation that you presented in your introduction, but add further insight derived from the findings of your study; use your interpretation of results to recast it in new or important ways.
+7. Return to an anecdote, an example, or a quotation that you presented in your introduction, but add further insight derived from the findings of your study; use your interpretation of results from your study to recast it in new or important ways.

 8. Provide a "take-home" message in the form of a succinct, declarative statement that you want the reader to remember about your study.